Raunak-Sarmacharya/kcn-seniors-docs/docs/user-management/overview.md

 2. **Regular Auditing**: Review user accounts monthly or bi-monthly, removing inactive users
 3. **Security First**: Strong passwords, two-factor authentication when possible, and regular security reviews
 4. **Clear Role Definitions**: Each role should have clearly defined responsibilities and limitations

+> **📚 Prerequisites**: This section assumes you have completed the [WordPress Basics](/docs/wordpress-basics/wordpress-basics-overview) section.
+If you're new to WordPress, start there first.

 ## System Benefits for KCN Seniors